 901.4 Compensatory Education (SCE)

 The Compensatory Education program must adhere to state law, Texas Education Code (TEC) 29.081 and TEC 42152.
 Chapter 29 addresses the programmatic guidelines related to eligibility, “at risk” identification, and program services.
 Chapter 42 addresses the funding formula and allowable costs.
 The SCE program is funded based on the highest six (6) months of free and reduced lunch eligibility students in the prior school year.
-The Director of Child Nutrition shall provide the monthly counts of free and reduced lunch eligibility to the finance department Business Manager on a monthly basis for the purposes of estimating SCE funds in the next fiscal year.
+The Director of Child Nutrition shall provide the monthly counts of free and reduced lunch eligibility to the finance department Chief Financial Officer on a monthly basis for the purposes of estimating SCE funds in the next fiscal year.

 Specifically, each school district shall identify students eligible for the Compensatory Education program and serve the students in an appropriate manner to obtain state funds.
 There are thirteen (13) at risk indicators in state law.
 The counselor at each campus shall be responsible for identification of all at risk students.
 The at-risk student enrollment shall be reported to TEA through the PEIMS Fall Submission.